A sharp weighted Fourier extension estimate for the cone in $\mathbb{R}^3$ based on circle tangencies: Introduction

-\begin{theorem} For each $\epsilon > 0$, there is a constant $C_\epsilon$ so the following holds for each $R > 1$.
-Suppose $\nu$ is a measure supported in $B_R:=[0,R]^2\times[R,2R]$ that agrees with the Lebesgue measure on a union of lattice unit cubes $X\subset B_R$ and satisfies the 1-dimensional Frostman condition
+then we say $P$ is a \emph{$1\times R^{1/2}\times R$-lightplank} with \emph{center} $v$. \end{defn} \begin{theorem} For each $\epsilon > 0$, there is a constant $C_\epsilon$ so the following holds for each $R > 1$.
+Suppose $X\subset B_R$ is a disjoint union of unit balls in $\R^3$ that satisfies the 1-dimensional Frostman non-concentration condition

-Let $\mathbf P(\nu)$ be the quantity
+Let $\mathbf P(X)$ be the quantity

 Then the estimate